Chuck Kaiton

-Charles "Chuck" Kaiton is the former radio play-by-play announcer for the Carolina Hurricanes of the National Hockey League.
+Charles "Chuck" Kaiton (born 1951 or 1952) is the former radio play-by-play announcer for the Carolina Hurricanes of the National Hockey League.
 He was with the team since the 1979–80 season, their first in the NHL while they were still the Hartford Whalers.
 He never missed a game in the team's NHL history; the franchise came over from the World Hockey Association in the same year Kaiton became their announcer.